sherifButt/adv-web-scraper-api/memory-bank/activeContext.md

    - **Refinement Needed**: Confirm reliability based on log analysis.
 Decide on error handling if both methods fail.

 6. **AI Generation Refinement**
     - Which LLM provides the best balance of cost and accuracy for config generation?
+(Ongoing evaluation)
     - How can prompt engineering be improved to handle more complex scraping scenarios?
+(Needs further refinement)
     - What are the best strategies for evaluating the success of an AI-generated test run?
+(Needs definition beyond basic checks)
+    - When should the placeholder costs for `gpt-4.1-mini` be updated?
+(Requires monitoring OpenAI pricing)

 ## Current Blockers